-When describing glaciers in Wrangell St. Elias National Park, superlatives are hard to avoid.
-Within its boundaries are enclosed the nation's largest glacial system.
-Glaciers cover over 25 percent, or approximately 5,000 square miles, of the park.
+When describing glaciers in Wrangell St. Elias National Park and Preserve, superlatives are evident.
+Within park boundaries exists the nation's largest glacial system, with glaciers covering 35 percent of the parklands.
 In summer, these glaciers contribute a significant portion of the rivers' high runoff and heavy sediment load.
-During the winter, glacial melt ceases and many rivers run with clear water.
+During the winter, glacial melt reduces and many rivers run with clear water.

 Glaciers are the headwaters for many of the river systems that flow like arteries through the park.
 They are heavy with glacier silt and sediment, causing them to braid as one channel begins to fill with sediment forcing the water to switch to a new channel.
 Glaciers themselves are often referred to as rivers of ice.
 They flow down mountain valleys and, in the case of tidewater glaciers, into the sea.

 The Hubbard Glacier is North America's largest tidewater glacier.